 While the edge guard on a pickleball paddle protects the paddle from accidental damage, if the ball hits the edge guard, it might not travel as expected.

 A. When you add lead tape around the edge of your pickleball paddle, you’re adding weight.
 If you have trouble handling the extra weight, this isn’t a good idea.
 However, if you have no health conditions — such as tennis elbow that make the extra weight a detriment — then your game can benefit in two very important ways.
 First, the added weight gives you more power on your aggressive shots.
 This can give you the edge with drives and overhead shots.
 Second, and maybe more important, the weight increases the size of the paddle’s sweet spot.
 This makes it easier for you to block or dink — two low-power strategic shots that can give you an advantage.

-A. The best model to get is one that weighs roughly 7 to 8 ounces.
+A. The best model to get if you have tennis elbow is one that weighs roughly 7 to 8 ounces.
 If you choose a paddle that’s too light, it requires you to swing harder and it doesn’t absorb the shock as well.
 If you choose a paddle that’s too heavy, the weight may inflame the nerve and cause you pain.

 A. To find what grip size you need, measure from the middle crease in your palm to the tip of your index finger.
 This is your grip size.
 It’s usually somewhere between 4 and 5 inches.
 If you’re between sizes of the paddle you desire, it’s best to go with a smaller grip for better control.

 A. Grab the pickleball paddle as you would when playing a game.
 You should be able to lay the index finger of your other hand between the fingertips and palm of the hand that’s holding the paddle and get a snug fit.
 If it’s too tight or too loose, this means the handle is too small or too large for your hand.